About This Listing

 Colonia San Antonio has some of the best views of San Miguel De Allende and is a flat walk to the centro.

 Welcome to Our Home:

 San Miguel is a quiet, beautiful and safe place both day and night.
 Most women feel quite safe strolling around by themselves even at night.
 Reasonable precautions are still very much called for.
 Don't leave money, passports or other valuables lying around in sight; lock all doors and windows when you leave; don't leave perimeter gates open and unattended.
-There are two entrances to Casa Adriana, first being Calle Orizaba (metal door) and other is Calle San Felipe (wooden door).
+There are two entrances to Casa Adriana, first being Calle Orizaba (the metal door directly opposite and up the hill from the house on Calle Orizaba) and other is Calle San Felipe (wooden door).
 We suggest when entering and leaving the property to use the metal gate directly opposite the house on Calle Orizaba.

 Things to know about the house:

 Things will tend to get put away in the oddest places, so it's to your advantage to case the place out, look in drawers and cupboards and discover what’s there.
 We've tried to outfit the place as well as possible, and hope you find everything you need.

 You will also notice that there are a dizzying number of lights and light switches and will take a little experimentation to find out which switches control which lights.
 Please be very careful with the dimmer switches; they are somewhat delicate and break easily if you twist them too hard.
 The switch for the fountain is to the left of the french doors in the courtyard.

 The stackable unit is located on the first floor in the utility room and is available for your use.
 The Housekeeper only washes towels and sheets with house detergent.
 Guest must provide their own detergent for their personal items.
 Housekeeper is not responsible to wash guest’s personal items, although you may make arrangements with Housekeeper/Juanita for additional fee between you and her.